forthy42/net2o/wiki/commands.md

 + $32 close-tmpnest ( -- )
   cose a opened tmpnest, and add the necessary stuff
 + $33 close-encnest ( -- )
-  cose a opened tmpnest, and add the necessary stuff
+  cose a opened encnest, and add the necessary stuff
 + $34 new-data ( addr addr u -- )
   create new data mapping
 + $35 new-code ( addr addr u -- )